Roll20/roll20-api-scripts/DynamicLightRecorder/README.md

 ###Local doors
 Both the door commands support the --local switch in exactly the same way as the `!dl-link` command, so you can configure individual door tokens rather than campaign-wide bindings if you wish.

+###Door angle restrictions
+By default, doors can rotate 90 degrees in each direction from the position that you place the map layer token.
+If you want to change this, edit the bar1_value and bar1_max values for the door graphic before running the `!dl-door` or `!dl-directDoor` command. bar1_value is the maximum counter-clockwise rotation in degrees and should be a negative number. bar1_max is the maximum clockwise rotation in degrees  and should be a positive number.
+Whenever you move the map layer token for a door, this redefines the zero point against which these limits are calculated.
+When you or the players rotate the token layer control token, it checks to see if the requested position is within the defined bounds relative to the map token zero point.
+If not, it positions the door at the closest limit to the angle requested.
+It's not as complicated as it sounds in practice.

+You may well find that you want to define custom limits for individual doors; to do this, create a local template for the door with the relevant restrictions.
+I may add some commands to simplify this process at a later point.

 ### Import/Export
 Once you have built up a set of templates for map tiles and doors using the commands above you can export them for others to use.
 Run
 ```